Martina Baumann, Dr. sc. ETH

 - CAB F61.2

 I am interested in the intersection of basic research and the clinic.
-I am passionate about communication, which for me is about breaking complex facts down into digestible pieces of information and help connecting people, research groups and sponsors who share a vision for working on a brighter tomorrow.
+In addition, I am passionate about communication, which for me is about breaking complex facts down into digestible pieces of information and help connecting people, research groups and sponsors who share a vision for working on a brighter tomorrow.

-I studied Biochemistry and obtained my Doctoral Degree from ETH, in the Department of Materials Science, working on tailored bionanomaterials via self-assembly techniques, mimicking structures from mother nature.
-Before I joined the Biomedical Informatics Group, I worked in communication and public relations for the healthcare industry as well as in fundraising and philanthropic projects for higher education.
-Clearly, the combination of scientific facts and communication is my thing!
+I studied Biochemistry and obtained my Doctoral Degree from ETH in the Department of Materials Science, working on tailored bionanomaterials via self-assembly techniques, mimicking structures from mother nature.
+Before I joined the Biomedical Informatics Group, I worked in communication and public relations for the healthcare industry and fundraising and philanthropic projects for higher education.
+The combination of scientific facts and communication is my thing!

 Abstract Small amphiphilic peptides are attractive building blocks to design biocompatible supramolecular structures via self-assembly, with applications in, for example, drug delivery, tissue engineering, and nanotemplating.
 We address the influence of systematical changes in the amino acid sequence of such peptides on the self-assembled macromolecular structures.
 For cationic-head surfactant-like eight-residue peptides, the apolar tail amino acids were chosen to systematically vary the propensity to form an alpha-helical secondary structure while conserving the overall hydrophobicity of the sequence.
 Characterization of the supramolecular structures indicates that for short peptides a beta-sheet secondary structure correlates with ribbonlike assemblies while random-coil and alpha-helical secondary structures correlate with assembly of rods.